sbip-sg/mecanywhere_desktop/sdk/example_containers/README.md

 # Example task containers

 This folder contains example task containers showing how to build your own task container.
-Each folder contains a Dockerfile and an entrypoint file that handles the request, which is all that is needed for building the task container.
+Each folder must contain all of the files listed in the structure below.

 ## Structure